 National Certificate in production engineering.

-Formerly a member of the Institution of Production Engineers – C Eng MI Prod E – and the Newcomen Society, Arnold is currently a member of the Trevithick
+Formally a member of the Institution of Production Engineers – C Eng MI Prod E – and the Newcomen Society, Arnold is currently a member of the Trevithick

 Society and the Tools & Trades History Society.